 If you're nervous, your body will scream at you to begin and get it over with.
 What tends to happen next is that you start when neither you nor the audience is ready.
 Take your time.
-Before you say anything, pause, take a couple of calm, deep breaths and look around the audience.
+Before you say anything, pause, take a couple of calm, deep breaths and look around the audience (if the assessment centre is virtual, you may see them on your screen).
 When they are settled and ready, you can begin.

-Practising a presentation is really cringe-worthy, but you must do it... and there are no excuses not to if you are given advance notice of your subject.
+Practising a presentation is really cringe-worthy, but you must do it.

-- Practice your presentation out loud, so that you are comfortable speaking from memory with only the need for the brief prompts on screen or on index cards.
+- Practise your presentation out loud, so that you are comfortable speaking from memory with only the need for the brief prompts on screen or on index cards.